 Of the five roasts, there are essentially 3 trends.
 Group 1 includes the Unsorted roast and the Medium sort, both of which finished at nearly identical time, and have very similar post crack development.
 Group 2 includes the Large and Small sorted batches, which are a little quicker and both have an uptick in rate-of-rise after first crack.
 And lastly, there is a severe outlier – Screen 16 – which outstripped the Unsorted coffee’s roast time by more than a minute and a half.
 Interestingly, despite their noticeable differences, the Screen 16 and Unsorted batches have nearly identical post-crack development percentages: 23.7% and 23.6% respectively.

-The differences in the way this coffee roasted likely have at least something to do with the differing screen sizes.
+The differences in the way this coffee is roasted likely have at least something to do with the differing screen sizes.
 The coffees with greater variations in size produced longer roasts, as if the outsized coffee were drag on a race car.
 Group 1 had the widest spread of screen size, and as a result had the slowest development under this roast profile.
-The screen 16 batch had little-to-no variance in size, thereby producing the least “drag” on the roast.
+The screen 16 batch had a little-to-no variance in size, thereby producing the least “drag” on the roast.

 At the cupping table, there was a decisive preference for the Screen 16 batch by more than 1 point over the next coffee, averaged between 4 cuppers.
 The Large Sort and the Unsorted batch scored identically.
 Interestingly, the Medium Sort was our least favorite.

 I was also curious about the potential effect on brewing and extraction of different sized coffee.
-I opted to screen the Unsorted batch (post roast) to get an idea of whether coffee from a single roast would extract differently based on screen size.
+I opted to screen the Unsorted batch (post-roast) to get an idea of whether coffee from a single roast would extract differently based on screen size.
 Just for kicks, here’s the graph of the roasted screen size on this coffee:

 More than half of the coffee didn’t even pass through the largest screen.
-I separated 6 different batches from this sort: ≥19, 18, 17, 16, ≤15, and a blend of all sizes in proportion, as a control.
+I separated 6 different batches of this sort: ≥19, 18, 17, 16, ≤15, and a blend of all sizes in proportion, as a control.
 Using the exact same dose (11g), grind (8.5 on Malkohnig EK-43), and water (176 ml @ 95C), I used the new VST LAB Coffee III Refractometer to take filtered readings of the cups at around 15 minutes after the water was poured.

 I was a little surprised to find no statistically significant differences in extraction or total dissolved solids.
 The folks behind Socratic Coffee have made some interesting observations about the filters provided by VST, so it’s possible my results were slightly skewed or that the range of data might have been artificially narrowed.
 Evan and I informally tasted the coffees after readings were taken, and both of us expressed similar, somewhat slight preferences for the smaller screen sizes in taste.
 But it appears there may be little or no measurable effect, in this case, on the rate or percentage of extraction due to screen size.

 It’s definitely worth noting that my experiment was pretty informal, and it would be irresponsible to draw broad conclusions based on a single roast style of a solitary coffee, but this can serve as an example of the somewhat dramatic effect that differences in screen size may have on thermodynamics when it comes to roasting coffee.
 I think it’s reasonable to infer that differences in screen size can affect the way a coffee absorbs heat in the roaster, but that different screen sizes from a single roasted batch might not significantly affect extraction.
-Regardless of the science, the way in which a coffee is sorted will ultimately affect its market value.
+Regardless of the science, the way in which coffee is sorted will ultimately affect its market value.